tallhamer/MapApp/README.md

 <span style="font-size:10px;">
 <p align="center">
 Examples of the application settings dialog.
-View of settings with the Zero-Crossing Isosurface reconstruction method selected (Left) .
-View of the application setting dialog with the Marching Cubes surface reconstruction selected showing the options to set the 'x' and 'y' pixel size (set to 1 x 1 pixel resolution) (Right)
+View of the settings dialog with the Zero-Crossing Isosurface reconstruction method selected (Left) .
+View of the settings dialog with the Marching Cubes surface reconstruction selected showing the options to set the 'x' and 'y' pixel size (set to 1 x 1 pixel resolution) (Right)
 </p>
 </span>